Lasers for Quantum Technologies

 Several quantum objects can be linked to one another, even over large distances.
 A change to or measure of the state of one object instantaneously influences the state of other linked quantum objects.

-Quantum objects exhibit wave-like properties and, in a probabilistic superposition state, they interact and form constructive and destructive interference patterns.
-Quantum coherence is a measure of how long a quantum system preserves quantum properties and exhibit interference.
+Quantum objects exhibit wave-like properties, and, in a probabilistic superposition state they interact and form constructive and destructive interference patterns.
+Quantum coherence is a measure of how long a quantum system preserves quantum properties and exhibits interference.

 New technologies developed in the Second Quantum Revolution, which are based on the creation of quantum objects, and the control, manipulation and observation of their quantum states can be divided into three main categories: Quantum sensing and imaging, quantum computing and quantum communication.

 Quantum states are normally extremely sensitive to their environment.
-This sensitivity often poses a challenge in handling quantum particles, but can also be used to construct extremely sensitive sensors, e.g. for electro-magnetic fields, pressure, time, acceleration and gravity, which for instance enable development of new navigation systems and gyroscopes.
+This sensitivity often poses a challenge in handling quantum particles – but can also be used to construct extremely sensitive sensors, e.g. for electromagnetic fields, pressure, time, acceleration and gravity, which for instance enable the development of new navigation systems and gyroscopes.
 Quantum effects also enable the development of new types of imaging equipment with superior resolution and noise suppression («Quantum-enhanced imaging»), promising for use in clinical diagnosis.

 The states of quantum objects can be used as quantum bits («qubits») to make computational operations, in analogy to the 1 or 0 bits created by transistors in a classical computer.
 Unlike in a classical computer, the qubits can exist in a combination of all states simultaneously via superposition and are linked to each other via entanglement.
-This allows for massively parallel computing and highly complex coordination of operations, which enable quantum computers to solve certain computational challenges that classical computers or supercomputers are not able to handle, e.g in the fields of material science, drug discovery and cryptography.
+This allows quantum computers to solve certain computational challenges that classical computers or supercomputers are not able to handle, e.g in the fields of material science, drug discovery and cryptography.

 Quantum technology is being used to develop secure, ”unhackable”, communication over data networks.
 In quantum communication, encrypted data is sent in standard classical bits (0 or 1), but the key for decryption is sent as qubits in the form of entangled photons distributed through fiber-optic cables.
 This process is called Quantum Key Distribution (QKD) and the polarization states of the photons represent the individual bit values of the key.
 Thanks to quantum entanglement and superposition, it is impossible for a hacker to intercept the key distribution without the sender or the receiver noticing it.